Jon Spencer Blues Explosion

 The Jon Spencer Blues Explosion was an American three-piece rock band from New York City, formed in 1991.
 The group consisted of Judah Bauer on guitar, backing vocals, harmonica and occasional lead vocals, Russell Simins on drums and Jon Spencer on vocals, guitar and theremin.
-Their musical style is largely rooted in rock and roll although it draws influences from punk, blues, garage, rockabilly, soul, noise rock, rhythm and blues and hip hop.
-They released nine official studio albums, collaborative records with Dub Narcotic Sound System and R.L.
-Burnside as well as numerous live, singles, out-take albums, compilations, remix albums and, in 2010, a series of expanded reissues.
-Throughout the course of their career, this experimental sound and occasionally unconventional recording techniques has allowed the band to work with such artists as Elliott Smith, Beck, Solomon Burke, Steve Albini, Martina Topley-Bird and Ad Rock of the Beastie Boys.
+Their musical style is largely rooted in rock and roll; however, the band draws influences from punk, blues, garage, rockabilly, soul, noise rock, rhythm and blues and hip hop.

+The band released nine official studio albums, collaborative records with Dub Narcotic Sound System and R.L.
+Burnside as well as numerous live, singles, out-take albums, compilations, remix albums.
+In 2010, the band released a series of expanded reissues.
+Throughout the course of their career, this experimental sound and occasionally unconventional recording techniques has allowed the band to work with such artists as Elliott Smith, Beck, Solomon Burke, Steve Albini, Martina Topley-Bird, and Mike D of the Beastie Boys.